 |LDL (bad) cholesterol||Below 100 mg/dL|

-If you are at risk for any cardiovascular diseases or have a history of heart attack or heart problems, you may be a better candidate than a person who doesn’t have as many pre-existing conditions or potential complicating factors.
+If you’re at risk for any cardiovascular diseases or have a history of heart attack or heart problems, you may be a better candidate for statin medication than a person who doesn’t have as many pre-existing conditions or potential complicating factors.

-Beyond those simple principles, the American College of Cardiology and American Heart Association have identified four groups of people who should consider taking statins.
-They include:
+Beyond those simple principles, the American College of Cardiology and American Heart Association have identified four groups of people who should consider taking statins:

 The use of statins isn’t without its controversies or issues.
-In recent years, researchers discovered that patients taking statins reported increased levels of general fatigue and tiredness, especially after exertion.
+In recent years, researchers discovered that people taking statins reported increased levels of general fatigue and tiredness, especially after exertion.

-In fact, a study from the University of California, San Diego found that people taking statins experienced lower levels of energy than people who took a placebo.
-These side effects increased as the dosage of the statin increased, and the levels of statins used in that study were relatively low.
-It’s not uncommon for doctors to prescribe higher doses than what was studied.
+A study from the University of California San Diego found that people taking statins experienced lower levels of energy than people who took a placebo.
+These side effects increased as the dosage of the statin increased.
+The levels of statins used in the study were relatively low.
+It’s not uncommon for doctors to prescribe higher doses.

 Women are at particular risk.
 The same study from UCSD found that 4 in 10 women experienced fatigue and loss of energy after activity.
 Also, people between the ages of 70 and 75, especially if they had been diagnosed with heart disease, were more likely to experience these side effects.

-Fatigue isn’t the only unwanted symptom related to the use of statins.
+Fatigue isn’t the only unwanted side effect related to the use of statins.
 Before you begin taking the medication, consider these additional side effects.

 The most common side effect of statins is digestive problems.
 Diarrhea, nausea, gas, and heartburn are not uncommon problems associated with the use of statins.
 These may improve after a few weeks of treatment.

-You could experience muscle pain when taking a statin.
-You may begin experiencing soreness, tiredness, or even weakness in your muscles.
+You may experience muscle pain when taking a statin.
+This may include soreness, tiredness, or even weakness in your muscles.
 The pain may be mild, or it may become severe enough to greatly impact your daily routine.
 If you have any new or unusual muscle pain or fatigue after starting a statin, talk to your doctor right away.
 Ignoring muscle pain can make it worse.
-There is also a risk that the pain can progress to serious muscle damage called rhabdomyolysis.
+There’s also a risk that the pain can progress to serious muscle damage called rhabdomyolysis.

 This life-threatening type of muscle damage is very rare.
 In addition to pain, people who develop rhabdomyolysis may experience darkened urine, reduced kidney function, and even kidney failure.
 It can progress to liver damage, and may result in death without proper treatment.

 Using statins may cause your liver to produce more enzymes than needed.
-If the levels are low, you may be okay to continue taking statins.
-If they are too high, you may need to stop.
+If your liver enzyme levels are low, you may be okay to continue taking statins.
+If they’re too high, you may need to stop.
 To check your liver enzyme levels, your doctor will order a blood test soon after you begin taking the medication.

 You may develop a skin rash or flushing after you begin taking statins.
 Talk with your doctor about ways to prevent this.

 Some people taking a statin will develop increased blood sugar levels.
 This may lead to the development of type 2 diabetes if not managed properly.
-If you are at risk for diabetes, your doctor may check your blood sugar a few weeks after you start the drug.
+If you’re at risk for diabetes, your doctor may check your blood sugar a few weeks after you start the drug.

 Neurological side effects from statin use are uncommon, but not unheard of.
 Stopping the use of statin medications typically reverses memory problems.